semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ![All blocks running](./figures/04-all-blocks1.png){ width=40% }

 Yeah, despite only one of the projects has changed, all the blocks are running.
-For a big monorepo with hundreds of projects, that’s a lot restless hours of waiting accumulated every  week.
+For a big monorepo with hundreds of projects, that’s a lot restless hours of waiting for the build to end.
 We can do better.

 Open the workflow editor again.
 Pick one of the blocks and open the *Skip/run Conditions* section.
 Add some change criteria: